lucasjosh/soldash/README.md

      'port': 8983,
      'auth': {'username': 'test', 'password': 'test'}}

-### INDEXES
+### CORES
-INDEXES is a list of the cores available on the Solr instances.
+CORES is a list of the cores available on the Solr instances.
 At the moment, due to the primary requirements of this project, Soldash presumes that all Solr instances have the same cores.

 If you do not have a multi-core set up, INDEXES should be defined so: